Decaspermum humile: Leaves

-Flowers, fruit & regeneration
+Flowers, fruit and regeneration

 The white or pale mauve flowers appear in thyrses in March to May, though occasionally as late as October.
 Flowers form either from the leaf axils or from the ends of branchlets.
 The fruit is a black round berry, crowned by calyx lobes.
 Inside the fruit are around ten seeds, 3 to 6 mm in diameter.
 The fruit matures from May to November.
 Regeneration can yield good results if the flesh is removed from the seed.
 Soaking may also assist in drowning insect larvae.
 After three months around half of the seeds may germinate.
 Cuttings have also proven successful.

 Distribution and habitat

 The habitat is the drier rainforests, usually on shallow rocky soils of a volcanic origin.
 Common Australian associate species are the python tree and scrub ironwood.
-It is found from as far south as Ourimbah, New South Wales to northern Queensland.
-Also seen in South-east Asia and India.
-It is the only member of its genus to reach Australia.
+In Australia it is found from as far south as Ourimbah, New South Wales, up to northern Queensland, and is also found in Southeast Asia and India.
+It is one of two members of its genus to reach Australia, the other being the extremely rare Decaspermum struckoilicum.